iamstarkov/CSS-Guidelines/README.md

 sortable table columns and another which allows you to add the sorting functionality.

+### Internationalisation

+Despite being a British developer—and spending all my life writing <i>colour</i>
+instead of <i>color</i>—I feel that, for the sake of consistency, it is better to always use US-English in CSS.
+CSS, as with most (if not all) other languages, is written in US-English, so to mix syntax like `color:red;` with classes like `.colour-picker{}` lacks consistency.
+I have previously suggested and advocated writing bilingual classes, for example:

+    .color-picker,
+    .colour-picker{
+    }

+However, having recently worked on a very large Sass project where there were dozens of colour variables (e.g. `$brand-color`, `$highlight-color` etc.), maintaining two versions of each variable soon became tiresome.
+It also means twice as much work with things like find and replace.

+In the interests of consistency, always name classes and variables in the locale of the language you are working with.

 ## Comments

-I use a docBlock-esque commenting style which I limit to 80 lines in length:
+I use a docBlock-esque commenting style which I limit to 80 characters in length:

     /**
      * This is a docBlock style comment